 The culture that a company embraces can say a lot about the eventual success of a company.
-In a study performed by sociologists James Barron and Michael Hannan, they tracked the culture of 167 Silicon Valley startups over an extend period of time.
+In a study performed by sociologists James Barron and Michael Hannan, they tracked the culture of 167 Silicon Valley startups over an extended period of time.
 The study identified five primary cultures embraced by most startups.

 This model was the most common model for product based companies like those found in Silicon Valley.
 These companies focused on hiring employees to fill specific skills.
 They are well equipped to scale quickly, but overall, they had a mixed success rate.